 Age in the Fire Service.
 Is it a Factor?

 Yes, age is a factor to some extent.
 Most departments require a person to be at least 18 years of age.
-Typically the ideal age over 21 because the candidate is more mature and has probably finished some college course work to acquire a FF-I cert. and/or EMT cert.
+Typically the ideal age is 21 years of age or older because the candidate is more mature and has probably finished some college course work to acquire a FF-I cert. and/or EMT cert.

 As mentioned above, older candidates can increase their likely hood of being hired with a Paramedic Cert.
 Paramedics are in short supply.
 As more fire departments try to consolidate, and increase revenue the demand is fare greater than supply.
 Also, the education and experience required can not be achieved by younger candidates because of time constraints.

 Be aware, some states such as Texas do have age limits of 35 so consider other locations.

 Courtesy of Bryan Hurley @ FireCareerAssistance.com ©1998

 |©1998 Fire Career Assistance - 3539 Calle La Quinta - San Clemente - CA - 92673 Customer Service; email@example.com - Yahoo Loc. - 33N26, 117W37|